 Paul, describing that conflict said, ‘the word of the cross is to those who are perishing foolishness, but to us who are being saved it is the power of God…has not God made foolish the wisdom of the world?’
 1 Cor 1:18, 20.
 While the first-century philosophers viewed the wisdom of God as foolishness, in truth, God exposed their so-called “wisdom” as foolish.

-Demonic wisdom as also described by Paul in James 3:15, and we often do not realise that this wisdom also operates in our world.
-There has been situations where people, thinking they are operating in human wisdom, have actually been operating in demonic wisdom, eg. Hitler and Germany; genocide in Rwanda and even suicidal tendencies may appear like human wisdom to the sufferer, but it is actually demonic wisdom that is focused on the destruction of the individual or people.
+Demonic wisdom as also described by Paul in James 3:15 above, and we often do not realise that this wisdom also in operation in our world.
+There has been situations where people, thinking they are operating in human wisdom, have actually been operating in demonic wisdom, eg. Hitler and Germany; genocide in Rwanda and even individuals have suicidal tendencies, it may appear like human wisdom to the sufferer, but it is actually demonic wisdom that is focused on the destruction of the individual or people.

 Demonic wisdom is always out to destroy the lives of people.
 The wisdom of man (human, unspiritual or demonic) does not contribute to the spiritual dimension.

 Worldly wisdom produces trouble – envy, strife, and disorder that comes from instability and works that are worthless and of no account (James 3:16).
 The true nature of worldly wisdom (human or demonic) can be observed in the fruit it produces; it breaks down people and destroys relationships.

 Father open my eyes to discern the difference between human, demonic and godly wisdom in the world around me.
 Help me to recognize godly wisdom when I see it and may my heart pursue Your wisdom above all other types of wisdom.
 I confess that I have followed worldly wisdom before, but I see now that only your wisdom leads to good fruit in my life.
 Help me to recognize areas of my life where I am still following worldly wisdom and help me to replace it with Your wisdom Lord.
 I confess that Your wisdom will produce purity in my life, along with love for peace, consideration for others, submission, mercy and good fruit that is impartial and sincere.
 I am a peacemaker in the world around me because Your wisdom lives in me.

-What is a Fool?
+Next: What is a Fool?
 (Next in the 10 part series on Wisdom)

-Knowledge and Wisdom (previous)
+Previous: Knowledge and Wisdom